 Piranhas Eating Each Other Problem?!

 Somewhat of a common problem is piranhas eating other piranhas.
-It seems crazy to eat their own kind but this is linked to variables that result in this.
+It seems crazy to eat their own kind but this is linked to variables that are revolved around living variables.
 Aspects like too much light on the tank or not enough fish in their school.. or not being fed enough or properly nutrition and so forth.
 Read the thread that is devoted to this click here.